Joshua Duggar sentenced to 12 years in federal prison on child pornography charges

 Judge Timothy L. Brooks sentenced the former reality TV star in the Western District of Arkansas Federal Court in Fayetteville on the morning of May 25.

 Duggar was sentenced to 151 months in total.
-Western District Attorney Clay Fowlkes will be holding a press conference shortly following the sentencing that can be viewed in the video above.
+Western District Attorney Clay Fowlkes held a press conference shortly following the sentencing which can be watched in the video player above.

+Justin Gelfand, Duggar’s defense attorney, expressed gratitude toward the judge for dismissing one count and turning down a request for a 240-month sentence, adding that he will continue to fight on appeal.

 Duggar was arrested on April 29, 2021.
 Federal agents had executed a search warrant at Wholesale Motorcars, Duggar’s place of employment, on November 20, 2019.
 They seized multiple electronic devices and pieces of evidence, including one video file that Special Agent Gerald Faulkner called “in the top five of the worst of the worst that I’ve ever had to examine.”